-- Children who live in low-income households are less likely to achieve important adult milestones, such as graduating from high school and enrolling in and completing college.
-These educational and economic disadvantages can erode employment prospects and wages throughout a lifetime.
+- Children who live in underserved communities are less likely to have access to the tools they need to achieve important adult milestones, such as graduating from high school and enrolling in and completing college.
+These educational and economic disparities can erode employment prospects and wages throughout a lifetime.

 - Higher educational achievement has been clearly linked with higher employment rates and earnings, and with a rapidly changing labor market and increasing global competition, students today need an education that will prepare them to create economic security for themselves and their families.